-The Bank's Pillar 2R capital add-on, which is the result of ICAAP / SREP, may be comprised of 56.25 per cent.
+The Bank's Pillar 2R capital add-on, which is the result of ICAAP/SREP, may be comprised of 56.25 per cent.
 CET1 capital, 18.75 per cent.
 AT1 capital and 25.00 per cent.
 Tier 2 capital.
-With the current capital structure of the Group, the Pillar 2R requirement is solely met with CET1 capital.
+With the current capital structure of the Bank, the Pillar 2R requirement is solely met with CET1 capital.

-The table below sets forth the total regulatory capital requirement, as applied to the Group, as a percentage of risk-weighted assets as of 31 December 2016 and as of 1 November 2017 upon full implementation.
+The table below sets forth the total regulatory capital requirement, as applied to the Bank on the basis of its consolidated exposures, as a percentage of risk-weighted assets as of 31 December 2017.